 I have a confession to make.
 My home is overrun with bananas.
 See: And that’s just my freezer!
 It started a few weeks back when my CSA sent me a package with 15 nearly ripe bananas.
 On Day 2, they were black.
 And girly girls WON’T eat them unless they are very, very yellow.
 So what on Earth do you do with all those bananas?

-This is a sponsored conversation written by me on behalf of Silk.
-The opinions and text are all mine.
 Going dairy-free is tough for families.
 For one thing, there is not a whole lot of support.
 You have to learn on your own that there are other sources of calcium besides cow’s milk.
-You learn that Non-GMO is always the best way to eat and
+You learn that Non-GMO is always the best way to eat and that foods and brands verified by the Non-GMO Project are hard to find.
+You discover that some nut milks